danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-06-creating-hex-based-colors-in-uikit-appkit-and-swiftui.md

 }
 ```

-This initializer cleans the string, then ensures that it only contains the correct characters.
-It then uses a `Scanner` to generate a `UInt64` which it passes to the integer-based initializer that we created earlier.
+The initializer cleans the string, then ensures that it contains valid characters, then uses a `Scanner` to generate a `UInt64` which it passes to the integer-based initializer from earlier.

 With this, we now have a set of initializers that apply to both `NSColor` and `UIColor`, which means that they can be used in both AppKit and `UIKit`.

 Let's move on to SwiftUI.

-## Adding hex support to Color
+## Adding hex support to SwiftUI's Color

 Implementing the same functionality for the SwiftUI `Color` type is super-simple, since we can just build upon what we've already implemented.